Volvo Concept Estate

 The rear of Concept Estate echoes the design of the Volvo 1800 ES from the early 1970s.

 “The 1800-models are iconic Volvos, renowned for their beautiful forms and detailing.
 However, using elements from their exterior and interior has nothing to do with being retro.
-We are using these subtle links to a glorious past to create a future in which sheer beauty becomes a recognised part of Volvo’s identity,” says Thomas Ingenlath.
+We are using these subtle links to a glorious past to create a future in which sheer beauty becomes a recognized part of Volvo’s identity,” says Thomas Ingenlath.

 Beautiful and different